platformsh/platformsh-docs/docs/src/configuration/app/build.md

 Finished performing updates.
 ```

 Your `deploy` hook is tied to commits in the same way as your builds.
-That is, once a commit has been pushed and a new build image has been created, both the `build` and `deplo`y hooks will be resused during operations that are not caused by subsequent commits.
+That is, once a commit has been pushed and a new build image has been created, the result of both the `build` and `deploy` hooks will be resused, until there is a new git commit.

+Redeploys trigger only the `post_deploy` hook to run again from the beginning, and a committed change to the application is needed to rerun the `build` and `deploy` hooks.

 This means that adding variables, changing access permissions, or even running a `redeploy` using the CLI or management console will not cause the `deploy `hook to run again for the current commit.
-Redeploys trigger only the `post_deploy` hook to run again from the beginning, and a committed change to the application is needed to rerun the `build` and `deploy` hooks.

 ### Post-Deploy hook